5 Great DIY Treatments For Improving Relaxed Hair

 Pre-poo

-If you’ve been following me for a while you’ve probably heard me speak about pre-poo treatments.
+If you’ve been following me for a while you’ve probably heard me speak about pre-poo treatments which is short for pre-shampoo treatment.
 This is a conditioning treatment that is applied before you wash or shampoo your hair.
 The purpose of the treatment is to help condition the hair while giving it some protection so the hair isn’t completely stripped of moisture when it’s washed.

 You can now buy pre-poo treatments in the store but I like to make my own.
 All you need are a few good ingredients in your kitchen or bathroom, some you don’t even need to mix together

-• Sometimes I just take coconut oil and slather my hair with it and leave it on for 10-30 minutes before I rinse it out and shampoo my hair.
+• Sometimes I just take coconut oil, slather my hair, and leave it on for 10-30 minutes before I rinse it out and shampoo my hair.

 • If coconut oil isn’t an oil your hair likes, don’t worry you’re not alone, you can use another oil like sunflower oil or olive oil.